 Natural remedies work best when combined with a consistent oral care routine.

 If natural methods don’t yield results within a few weeks or if the stains appear to worsen, it’s time to consult a dentist.
 Some stains may be due to internal tooth damage, decay, or stubborn tartar that requires professional cleaning or whitening.
-Early dental intervention can prevent more serious oral issues.
+It’s also important to visit a dentist for cleaning every 6 months to maintain oral health and catch potential issues early.